More Like This

 10- US Dollar (USD)

 It is no surprise that the US dollar made it to this list.
 It is the most used and traded currency globally—all commercial and central banks around the globe reserve USD currency.
-USD is also known as the ‘Global Currency,’ which is almost accepted everywhere.
+USD is also known as the ‘Global Currency,’ and it is accepted almost everywhere.

 1 USD = 3.75 SAR